Why your next family session needs to be a storytelling one

 Living in New England, I can tell you that the vast majority of people equate family photos with fall.
 And I don’t blame them.
 The fall color makes a stunning backdrop!
 And the weather is usually more reliably-pleasant - not insanely hot, not frigid, not super rainy or humid or buggy - so it’s a little easier to think about photos then.

-I am here to tell you, though, that January is even better, and here’s why:
+I am here to tell you, though, that winter is even better, especially for at-home sessions, and here’s why:

 All that snow and gray may look dreary, but they make a perfectly neutral backdrop for family photos.
 Have you ever noticed how bright it is inside your home on sunny days, what with all the snow on the ground?
 The lower angle of the sun plus that bright, white snow make for some beautiful, clean light pouring into your home, and that light makes for some lovely photos.

-Aesthetics aside, January is a quieter month than the fall (or spring!) months.
+Aesthetics aside and post holidays, winter is a quieter season than the fall (or spring!) seasons.
 The rush of the holidays is over, the days are shorter, and there’s more room to carve out time to be together as a family and document it.
-It’s the perfect time for a cozy game night, pancake breakfast, snuggly reading sessions, chilling by the fire… what cozy January things does your family love?
+It’s the perfect time for a cozy game night, pancake breakfast, snuggly reading sessions, chilling by the fire… what cozy winter things does your family love?

-Whether you’ve got toddlers, teens, or adult kids starting their own families, January is the perfect time to pause, connect, and make memories that will last forever.
+Whether you’ve got toddlers, teens, or adult kids starting their own families, winter is the perfect time to pause, connect, and make memories that will last forever.

 What is a storytelling family session?